 Conjugation of TPP on the Surface of 1

 Mix the nanocluster 1 solution with 3-(aminopropyl)triphenylphosphonium bromide [1], then adjust the pH to 4.5 with 1 molar hydrogen chloride [2].
-Authors: Should the VO say the full chemical name, or do you refer to 3-(aminopropyl) triphenylphosphonium bromide in some other way?
+Authors: Should the VO say the full chemical name, or do you refer to 3-(aminopropyl) triphenylphosphonium bromide in some other way?May be first time we can say the full name and then we can say in short “TPP”.
+We can also show the structure.

 Talent mixing the 1 solution with 3-(aminopropyl)triphenylphosphonium bromide.